JDDoesDev/presentations/osmi.md

 Note:
 - Going to talk a lot about mental illness, otherwise this would be a very short presentation
 - Mental illness refers to a wide range of mental health conditions — disorders that affect your mood, thinking and behavior.
-- DSM 5 -- latest version
+- DSM (Diagnostic and Statistical Manual of Mental Disorders) 5 -- latest version published in 2013
+    - First one in 1952

 <!--s-->